 First, easier to install and maintain.
 UTP cables contain no shields and they are thinner than STP cables, which is easier for cable installation and maintenance, particularly in limited space.
 While the shields of STP cables are quite fragile and rigid.
 If the shield suffered damage, cabling systems are likely to be affected by interference.
 What’s worse, it’s not easy to be repaired and needs special handling.

 Second, more flexible.
 UTP cables are comparatively lighter.
-On one side, it makes the installation, transport and maintenance work easier.
-On the other side, it makes UTP cables more suitable to be used in narrow space.
+On one side, it makes the installation, transport, and maintenance work easier.
+On the other side, it makes UTP cables more suitable to be used in a narrow space.

 Third, fewer cost.
 UTP cables are cheaper than STP cables.
 So are the related hardware.
 Besides, as mentioned above, UTP cables are easy to install and maintain.
 You don’t have to spend too much money on maintenance since UTP cables don’t rely on an outer shield.
-So they are beneficial to save you investment on installation and maintenance.
+So they are beneficial to save your investment in installation and maintenance.

-Due to different characteristics, the two types of cables are used in different environment.
+Due to different characteristics, the two types of cables are used in a different environment.